-- To search for LDAP user or group objects:
+► To search for LDAP users and groups:

-- Click Administration > LDAP > Search

-Search

-The "Search for LDAP Users"

-- If the Search button is disabled, enable the LDAP authentication first.
-See Enabling or Disabling the LDAP Authentication (on page 196).
+- 1. Click Administration > LDAP > Search.
+The "Search for LDAP Users" page opens. - If the Search button is disabled, enable the LDAP authentication first.
+See Enabling or Disabling the LDAP Authentication (on page 197).